ani-2305/Agent-Drone/README.md

-# Agent-D
+# Agent-Drone

-Agent-D is an agent-based system that aims to automate actions for controlling drones using natural language commands.
+Agent-Drone is an agent-based system that aims to automate actions for controlling drones using natural language commands.
 The system is built on the AutoGen agent framework.

 ## Features